openstack-archive/docs-specs/specs/liberty/ha-guide.rst

 https://blueprints.launchpad.net/openstack-manuals/+spec/improve-ha-guide

-In order to "win the enterprise" OpenStack cloud operators need to understand the various best practices for creating a highly-available cloud.
-We think this restructure will offer readers a more logical flow between an initial install and adopting high availability components for an OpenStack cloud.
+This guide provides Openstack cloud operators with configuration details and best practices guidelines for creating a highly-available cloud environment. the various best practices for creating a highly-available cloud.
+This restructure will offer readers a more logical flow between an initial installation and adopting high availability components for an OpenStack cloud.
 Additionally, it should reduce the content maintenance burden of the Docs team in general by reducing duplication.
 We’ve prepared a draft table of contents for the HA Guide restructure [4] along with starting notes for